Simple and efficient four-cycle counting on sparse graphs: Principal algorithm

 \begin{proof} Each distinct $C_4$ can be uniquely written by the tuple $(v,u,y,u')$ where $u\prec u'\prec v$ and $y\prec v$.
 We claim that the algorithm counts each such 4-tuple exactly once, namely, in the loop on $v$.
 For fixed $v,y$, note that, at the end of the iteration, the final value $\ell = L(y)$ counts the number of common neighbors in $N(v) \cap N(y)$ which precede $v$.
 In particular there are $\binom{\ell}{2}$ unique combinations of neighbor pairs $u,u' \in N(v) \cap N(y)$ with $u \prec u' \prec v$.
 Furthermore, the algorithm will increment $\square(G)$ by $\sum_{i=0}^{\ell-1} i = \binom{\ell}{2}$. \end{proof}

 A straightforward modification of Algorithm~\ref{alg:c4} can be used to list all copies of $C_4$.
-We modify $L$ to hold a linked-list, instead of just a count, for each $y$ in the path $(v,u,y)$ satisfying $u\prec v$ and $y\prec v$.
-Algorithm~\ref{alg:c4list} describes the process.
+We modify $L(y)$ to hold a linked-list, instead of just a count, for each path $(v,u,y)$ with $u\prec v$ and $y\prec v$.
+See Algorithm~\ref{alg:c4list}.

 The loop at Lines~\ref{algc4list:output_start}--\ref{algc4list:output_end} clearly takes $O(\square(G))$ time (as each iteration outputs a new $C_4$).
 The other steps are as in Algorithm~\ref{alg:c4}.
 This proves Theorem~\ref{thm:c4list}.